elephantscale/spring-cloud-labs/16-containerize-your-microservices-using-docker-and-manage-container-images/16-lab.md

 ### **Part 2: Preparing the Microservices**

 5. **Ensure `UserService` and `OrderService` are ready.**
-   - Make sure the microservices (`UserService` and `OrderService`) are functional and available as standalone Spring Boot projects.
+   - Confirm that both microservices are functional as standalone Spring Boot projects.

 6. **Add a Dockerfile to `UserService`.**
    - Create a `Dockerfile` in the root directory of the `UserService` project: